Social Work Academy

 Post ASYE Support

-The Social Work Academy offer support following the completion of the Assessed and Supported Year in Employment (ASYE).
-The offer of support in Years 2 and 3 of practice and is designed enable Social Workers to consolidate their learning, become more autonomous and develop their careers within Worcestershire.
+The Social Work Academy team offer support following the completion of the Assessed and Supported Year in Employment (ASYE).
+Support includes access to group coaching sessions which enable you to consolidate your learning, become more autonomous and develop your career within Worcestershire.

 Practice Education

 A Practice Educator (PE) provides supervision, teaching and assessment to student Social Workers to develop their Social Work practice depending on their learning needs.
-The Practice Education Faculty Lead in the Social Work Academy works collaboratively with the University of Worcester to assist with assessing students who are completing Practice Educators Professional Standards (PEPS) Stage 1 and 2.
+The Social Work Academy supports trainee Practice Educators to achieve Practice Education awards in partnership with higher education establishments and in line with the Practice Educator Professional Standards.

 Continuing Professional Development (CPD)